 Today we start our tour at one of the most notable highlights of Polish land – the famous Wieliczka salt mines and Zakopane – Mountains resort town.
 We will have a guided tour into the depths of the Salt mine and will explore the world of once the very expensive and essential mineral.
 Will see the underground chapel, the statues of famous Poles, all made of salt, the underground lake, the souvenir shop and many other things.
 Salt is everywhere in this place.

 After this uplifting experience drive to Tatra mountains to Zakopane – famous Polish ski resort in winter and a beloved hiking place in summer.
 Use the cable car to go to the top and enjoy the panoramic view of the mountains.

-In the morning visit the castle of Lublin Castle – former residence of the Polish Kings where the famous union between Lithuania and Poland was signed in 1569.
+In the morning visit the castle of Lublin Castle – the former residence of the Polish Kings where the famous union between Lithuania and Poland was signed in 1569.
 Continue to the old city through the Grodska Gate also known as the Jewish Gate.
-The “Grodzka Gate – NN Theatre” – cultural centre and museum of local history and culture.
+The “Grodzka Gate – NN Theatre” – cultural center and museum of local history and culture.
 It is also a unique theatre, run by young people.
 We continue walking in the Old city, full of narrow streets and old houses and their history marked by the little plaques.

 morning transfer to Warsaw for departure or an extensional overnight.

 Destination Management Company JeruLita operates individual private tours as well as small and medium size groups in cooperation with our partners.
 We will be glad to accommodate you in a private tour or will direct you to travel expert in your country who will register you to the groups we operate.